 Ans.
 To be straightforward, the shells are great stuff to sharpen your pins

-To sum up, sharp sewing pins don’t only save your time and effort but also help you retain the quality.
+To sum up, for how to sharpen sewing pins don’t only save your time and effort but also help you retain the quality.
 Therefore, it is advisable to sharpen your pins after a certain period of time.
 Doing this will boost both their performance and longevity.